Listen to audio version

 From experience, I have to say that it is a really good choice.
 Not the best one, but still.
 If you use the really thick type, like my favorite – Ultra-Thick Heavy Duty Foil you won’t be disappointed.

 Why it is not the best you might ask.
 The reason is that I cannot speak about them in general.
-Point being that if you use any common baking foil as a substitute, it won’t do you any good.
+The point is that if you use any common baking foil as a substitute, it won’t do you any good.

 It has a big chance of tearing or breaking, while at the same time it might not cover the whole insides of your cooking pot.